Breast lift (Mastopexy)

 • Risks specific to mastopexy will be discussed with you during your consultation and will also be provided in your consent paperwork.
 These include:

-• Wound healing issues.
+• Wound healing issues and poor scarring.